codefresh-io/cap-docs.codefresh.io/_docs/integrations/jira.md

 %}
 {:start="5"}
 1. To confirm, click **Commit**.
-  It may take a few moments for the changes to be synced to the cluster before it appears in the list.
+  It may take a few moments for the changes to be synced to the cluster before the integration account appears in the list.

 ### What to read next